Overwatch Best Monitor and Gear Guide

 What's the best headset for Overwatch?

 As with any FPS game, audio is extremely important in Overwatch.
-You need to be able to hear where that Junkrat tire is coming from or whether or not that enemy flanker is above you or below you, for example.
+It’s essential to hear where that Junkrat tire is coming from or whether or not that enemy flanker is above or below you.

 Most Used Headset

 Sennheiser Game ZERO